VA-Explorer/va_explorer/docs/usage/integrations.md

   * - ``DHIS_ORGUNIT``
     - ``wEVB21sQaHu``
-    - Value indicating the root Organization Unit UID within your DHIS organizational hierarchy.
-Should be available using the DHIS API Query:
+    - Value indicating the root Organization Unit UID within your DHIS2 organizational hierarchy.
+Should be available using the DHIS2 API Query:
-      ``/api/organisationUnits?level=1``. **Recommended to customize.**
+      ``/api/organizationUnits?level=1``. **Recommended to customize.**

   * - ``DHIS_USER``
     - ``admin``
-    - Value indicating the username of the account you wish to use to login to DHIS.
-Defaults to DHIS2's existing default username credential.
+    - Value indicating the username of the account you wish to use to login to DHIS2 Defaults to DHIS2's existing default username credential.
       **Recommended to customize.**

   * - ``DHIS_PASS``